abman23/abman23.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our two papers, "Robust Pathloss Map Prediction via Supervised Learning" and "Simple and Effective Augmentation Methods for CSI-Based Indoor Localization," were presented at the <i>IEEE GLOBECOM2023</i>.
+Our two papers, <a href="https://ieeexplore.ieee.org/document/10437562">"Robust Pathloss Map Prediction via Supervised Learning"</a> and <a href="https://ieeexplore.ieee.org/document/10436979">"Simple and Effective Augmentation Methods for CSI-Based Indoor Localization,"</a> were presented at the <i>IEEE GLOBECOM2023</i>.